 - Management of backflow and cross-connection control program

 - Sec.
 13-46.
-Cross-connections; customer plumbing.
 No cross-connections between the Town water system and any other water supply line shall be permitted.
-All customer plumbing shall be in compliance with the Uniform Plumbing Code.

 - Sec.
-13-103.
-Disconnection of service. (c) The service of water to any building, property or premises may be discontinued by the Town upon not less than ten (10) days' written notification if an unprotected cross-connection is found to exist on the premises, if any defect is found in an installed backflow protection device, or if a backflow prevention device has been removed or bypassed.
-Water service shall not be restored until such condition or defect is corrected. (d) Notwithstanding the provisions of Subsection (c) above and Subsection (e) below, the Town may summarily discontinue water service to a building, property or premises without advance written notice where, in the opinion of the Director of Public Works, such action is necessary to protect the purity of the Town's public water supply or the Town's public water system.
+13-103(c).
+The service of water to any building, property or premises may be discontinued by the Town upon not less than ten (10) days' written notification if an unprotected cross-connection is found to exist on the premises, if any defect is found in an installed backflow protection device, or if a backflow prevention device has been removed or bypassed.
+Water service shall not be restored until such condition or defect is corrected.

 Preliminary Design Report for the Water Treatment Plant 2021

-JVA Consulting Engineers presents the Preliminary Design Report for the Town of Buena Vista Water Treatment Plant, September 30, 2021.
+JVA Consulting Engineers presented the Preliminary Design Report for the Town of Buena Vista Water Treatment Plant on September 30, 2021.

 View the Preliminary Design Report for Water Treatment Plant 2021 (PDF)